15 January 2019

 No more fails.
 What makes a successful IT project?

 The 21st century is, without a doubt, the information age where anyone can become an entrepreneur.
 In order to make it in an extremely competitive market, you need not only an outstanding idea but also the appropriate project management.
 Even the Nobel Prize-worthy product is not going to sell itself.
-So what is the key to successful IT project?
+So what is the key to a successful IT project?
 Let’s find out!

 Dream big and think ahead

 On a daily basis, millions of start-ups are being set up, mostly in the information technology sector.
-Numerous companies are willing to provide the newcomers with whatever they need, starting with easy access to financing.
+Numerous companies are willing to provide newcomers with whatever they need, starting with easy access to financing.
 The only thing required is this revolutionary one-of-a-kind idea that will conquer the world.
-I bet all of those novice start-ups dream of a successful project and joining the lucky blessing of tech unicorns.
+I bet all of those novice start-ups dreams of a successful project and joining the lucky blessing of tech unicorns.

 Unfortunately, according to IT industry statistics – about 90% of them is going to fail, never to come back to the market again.